It's the Rush Limbaugh program, and it is a Friday, which means live from the Southern Command in sunny South Florida.

 The minimum wage has nothing to do with market forces.

-The minimum wage is just a tax on business, pure and simple and nothing more.
+The minimum wage is just a tax on business, pure and simple, and nothing more.

-What I hear the rest of it.
+I don't want to hear the rest of it.

 It's pointless.